 Different Causes, Different Treatments

-Some of the methods we use at Holtorf Medical Group are discussed below, and they include both prescriptions and natural remedies that can increase libido and sexual satisfaction:
+Some of the methods below, including both prescriptions and natural remedies, can increase libido and sexual satisfaction:

 As you see, there is no “magic pill” that will solve your low libido, but instead getting to the root of your problem and addressing it properly, will mostly have surprising benefits!